-The participants will be requested to evaluate the workshop using a specific tool of Non-formal education.
+The participants will be requested to evaluate the workshop using a specific tool of non-formal education.

-If you stick the handout onto a large piece of flip chart paper, and give the groups some sticky tape, they could stick their cards around the sandwich, creating a visual collage.
-Before the sharing, groups could then look at the results of the other groups.

-Some participants may be a little resistant to the "bad" news about favourite foods contained on the cards, e.g., the information about the meat industry.
+- If you stick the handout onto a large piece of flip chart paper, and give the groups some sticky tape, they could stick their cards around the sandwich, creating a visual collage.
+Before the sharing, groups could then look at the results of the other groups. - Some participants may be a little resistant to the "bad" news about favorite foods contained on the cards, e.g., the information about the meat industry.
 The purpose of the activity is not necessarily to make everyone change their eating habits!
-It is to open participants' minds to the fact that our eating choices do have consequences, and to encourage them to be more thoughtful and aware of these consequences.
+It is to open participants' minds to the fact that choices related to what food to offer do have consequences, and to encourage them to be more thoughtful and aware of these consequences when planning their strategies.